On Determining the Eigenprojection and Components of a Matrix: introduction

-$Z$ can be said to be the projection {\em on ${\mathcal N}(A^{\nu})$ along ${\mathcal R}(A^{\nu})$.} The eigenprojection is unique because an idempotent matrix is uniquely determined by its range and null space (see, for example p.~50 in~\cite{Ben-IsraelGreville74}).
+$Z$ can be said to be the projection {\em on ${\mathcal N}(A^\nu)$ along ${\mathcal R}(A^\nu).$} The eigenprojection is unique because an idempotent matrix is uniquely determined by its range and null space (see, for example, \cite[p.~50]{Ben-IsraelGreville74}).

-The eigenprojections are used in the theory of generalized inverses and numerous applications of linear algebra, as well as for decomposing matrices into {\em components}, which allows one to determine the values of $f(A)$ for a wide class of functions ${f:{\mathbb C} \to{\mathbb C} }$ (see \ \cite{Macmillan51,Gantmacher66, Lankaster78}).
-In this connection, we also note that for any finite homogeneous Markov chain with the transition probability matrix $P$ the limiting matrix of mean probabilities
+The eigenprojections are used in the theory of generalized inverses and numerous applications of linear algebra, as well as for decomposing matrices into {\em components}, which allows one to determine the values of $f(A)$ for a wide class of functions $f:{\CC\to\CC}$ (see \cite{Macmillan51,Gantmacher66,Lankaster78}).
+In this connection, we also note that for any finite homogeneous Markov chain with the transition\x{} matrix $P,$ the limiting matrix of mean probabilities

-is the eigenprojection of the matrix $I-P$~\cite{Rothblum76a,Meyer75}.
-Another example: for any weighted digraph $\Gamma$ with the Laplacian matrix $L$, the matrix $\Gamma$ of maximum converging forests is the eigenprojection of the matrix $L$~\cite{CheAga02a+}.
-The present paper is devoted to the methods of determining the eigenprojection of a matrix, as well as its components and the minimum polynomial.
+is the eigenprojection of the matrix $I-P$~\cite{Meyer75,Rothblum76a}.
+Another example: for any weighted digraph $\Gamma$ with the Laplacian matrix $L,$ the matrix $\Gamma$ of maximum converging forests is the eigenprojection of the matrix $L$~\cite{CheAga02a+}.
+The present paper is devoted to some methods of determining the eigenprojection of a matrix, as well as its components and the minimal\x{} polynomial.